Gaza War — Strategic Assessment

 Indonesia, Morocco, Kosovo (FSK), Kazakhstan, AlbaniaGaza International Stabilization Force contributors

-Nickolay MladenovBoard of Peace Director General; principal author of Hamas disarmament plan
+Nickolay MladenovBoard of Peace Director General; principal author of Hamas disarmament plan; stated Board of Peace plan “paralyzed” over Hamas disarmament refusal, May 2026

 2. Timeline (selected)